scenerystack/community/docs/reference/api/scenery/TrailPointer.md

 # TrailPointer

+!!! warning "Under Construction"
+    This documentation is auto-generated, and is a work in progress.
+Please see the source code at [https://github.com/phetsims/scenery/blob/main/js/util/TrailPointer.ts](https://github.com/phetsims/scenery/blob/main/js/util/TrailPointer.ts) for the most up-to-date information.

 ## Overview

 Points to a specific node (with a trail), and whether it is conceptually before or after the node.